neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 .. tip::

-	If you created or updated the schema this way, you should afterwards execute ``flow3:doctrine:migrationversion --version all --add`` to avoid migration errors later.
+	If you created or updated the schema this way, you should afterwards execute ``flow:doctrine:migrationversion --version all --add`` to avoid migration errors later.

 Generic Persistence
 ===================

-What is now called *Generic* Persistence, used to be the only persistence layer in FLOW3.
+What is now called *Generic* Persistence, used to be the only persistence layer in TYPO3 Flow.
 Back in those days there was no ORM available that fit our needs.
 That being said, with the advent of Doctrine 2, your best bet as a PHP developer is to use that instead of any home-brewn ORM.